-Aside from heat, unfamiliarity may also be a cause of your dog’s heavy panting at night.
+Aside from heat, unfamiliarity may also be a cause of your dog’s heavy panting or fast breathing at night.
 This typically applies to new puppies or dogs that have moved to a new home.
 If your vet doesn’t find anything physically wrong with your dog then there is a good likelihood that the panting is an indication of stress.

 It may take some time for your dog to grow out of his anxiety phase.
 A long walk a few hours before bedtime is a good way to keep your dog calm and tired out throughout the night.